rshekar13/AI_Course/README.md

 # Metric:
 This problem is regression kind and we can use Mean square error as loss function and R2(R Sqaure)  as metric.

+# EDA:
+The data is cleaned and analysed using plotting .
+Found that most of the features are binary features and we have some categorical feaures, this features are onehot encode.